 - "Numerous buttons populate the dash and steering wheel, but they are relatively easy to use and identify, and are more straightforward than the center-console-mounted rotary dials used in the Mercedes GLK, BMW X3 and Audi Q5." -- Kelley Blue Book

 - "Inside, the center stack is much more intuitive, with climate controls, audio and navigation buttons grouped together." -- AutoWeek (2013)

-The 2014 RDX has 26.1 cubic feet of cargo space, which expands to 76.9 cubic feet with the second row folded.
+The 2014 RDX has 26.1 cubic feet of cargo space, which expands to 61.3 cubic feet with the second row folded.
 Test drivers write that the RDX’s 60/40-split rear seats fold easily, and that a low cargo floor makes it easy to load and unload bulky items.
-While one reviewer says that cargo space behind the second row is about average for the class, another notes that the RDX features more overall cargo space than many competing luxury compact SUVs.
+While some reviewers say that cargo space behind the second row is about average for the class, others note that the second row folds easily when more room is needed.

 - "In terms of cargo capacity, the RDX provides 26.1 cubic feet of storage behind the rear seats, which is about average for this class." -- Edmunds

 - "Although the rear seats lack fold-flat capability, they do feature a 60/40 split to accommodate larger items." -- Kelley Blue Book

 - "I found it plenty large for my needs, which included a Costco run that filled the back with three 55-pound bags of potting soil and left enough room for food and other items.
 More important, the low load floor simplifies throwing in those large items." -- Cars.com (2013)